Clwb Ifor Bach

 Clwb Ifor Bach ([ˈklʊb ˈivɔr ˈbaːχ], meaning Little Ivor's Club) is a Cardiff nightclub, music venue, Welsh-language club and community centre.
 It is known to the Cardiff Welsh-speaking community as Clwb (Club) and is often known by others on the Cardiff music scene as The Welsh Club.

-Clwb Ifor Bach is used as a social centre by Welsh speaking people in Cardiff, as well as by many non-Welsh speakers.
-Until recent years, the club had a number of regular members only nights.
+Clwb Ifor Bach is used as a social centre by Welsh-speaking people in Cardiff, as well as by many non-Welsh speakers.
+Until recent years, the club had several regular members only on nights.
 This policy has been discontinued.
 Clwb Ifor Bach is the focal point for many Welsh-medium organisations and events in the area: social, educational, sporting and otherwise.
 English and Welsh are spoken equally throughout the club, and most staff are required to be bilingual.
 No anti-Welsh sentiment is tolerated in the club.

 Location

 Clwb Ifor Bach is located in central Cardiff, halfway down Womanby Street, a lane running from the front of Cardiff Castle, parallel to High Street/St Mary Street).
 The club faces the rear of a Wetherspoons pub, 'The Gatekeeper'.